deepmodeling/tbplas/doc/source/tutorial/prim_complex.rst

 will show the usage of these functions by constructing a large graphene cell with vacancies.

 :func:`.spiral_prim_cell`, :func:`.make_hetero_layer` and :func:`.merge_prim_cell` are functions specially
-designed for building twisted hetero-structures.
-Their usage will be discussed in a separate tutorial.
+designed for building hetero-structures.
+Their usage will be discussed in :ref:`hetero_model`.

 .. _gnr: